Stay Ahead of the Curve

 1. Transdisciplinary Practice and Research

-- Provide leadership in transdisciplinary teams in post-acute and chronic care
+- Provide leadership in transdisciplinary teams

 - Utilize critical thinking, analytic, and communication skills in order to define and resolve occupational performance issues